Steam demo available

 Common questions about the art puzzle game.

-The short version: classic paintings, structured progression, single-player play, Steam wishlist and a collection with real shape.
+The short version: classic paintings, structured progression, single-player play, Steam demo and a collection with real shape.

 What is Retro Puzzles - Eviva L'arte?

-It is a single-player jigsaw game built around classic paintings, structured progression, artist notes and a museum-inspired presentation.
+It is a single-player jigsaw game built around a curated classic painting collection, structured progression, artist notes and a museum-inspired presentation.

 How many puzzles are included?